vahidhedayati/grails-jenkins-plugin/README.md

 # Jenjir Change information:
 ```
+0.9	-	Minor issues - config options in endpoint set to default to '' if not set - was returning object before.
+		Check to see if dynamicValues size = 1 if so then set this to be the default value via websockets on _process.gsp

 0.8 - 	Minor bugs : if jira front end buttons disabled -small tag was left open making list smaller and smaller - fixed.
 		Newly introduced successProcess in jenService required bid as String from the local call - causing issues doing next phase action
 		Newly added Additional function button appeared on all passed jobs - only first requires this value. - fixed